British Rail Class 55: British Rail service

 The introduction of the Deltics was a step change in locomotive performance on the East Coast Main Line.
-Once the entire fleet was delivered into service in 1962, the timetable was accelerated, with the journey time from London to Edinburgh cut by one hour, from seven hours to six; enabled by the Deltics' ability to rapidly accelerate and maintain high speed with a heavy train over long distances.
-This matched the timing of the pre-war A4-hauled Coronation service, but was achieved without priority over other traffic unlike the earlier LNER train, it was also now the timing of normal standard fare expresses throughout the day, and not just a once-a-day premium fare express.
+Once the entire fleet was delivered into service in 1962, the timetable was accelerated, with the journey time from London to Edinburgh cut by one hour, from seven hours to six; this was enabled by the Deltics' ability to accelerate rapidly and maintain high speed with a heavy train over long distances.
+This matched the timing of the pre-war A4-hauled Coronation service, but was achieved without priority over other traffic unlike the earlier LNER train; it was also now the timing of normal standard fare expresses throughout the day, and not just a once-a-day premium fare express.

 From 1966 the infrastructure on the ECML was progressively upgraded to allow higher speeds in order to take better advantage of the Deltics' capabilities; this included upgrading the track, and other improvements such as the easing of sharp curves and improving the alignments through various stations.
 By 1973, these upgrades had allowed another half-hour to be cut from the London–Edinburgh journey time, with the Deltic-hauled Flying Scotsman, timetabled to reach Edinburgh in 5 ½ hours, with one stop at Newcastle, achieving an average speed of 71 mph over the entire 393 mile journey.

 On one of O. S. Nock's first Deltic runs (the down Heart of Midlothian loaded to 13 coaches, 530 tons gross) he stated "once the tail of the train was over the 60 mph restriction the throttle was opened to the full, and the surge forward could be felt in the cab.
 Never previously had I felt a positive thrust in my back when in the second man's seat!"
 Nock went on to estimate that at 80 mph the locomotive was producing about 2,750 drawbar horsepower.

 As early as 1963, Deltics were recorded exceeding 100 mph, Nock recording 100 mph for 16 miles south of Thirsk with a maximum of 104 mph; he went on to say that such speeds in 1963 were "terrific".

 The ultimate Deltic performance came on 2 February 1978 with a run on the 07:25 from Newcastle to King's Cross.
 In some respects, the run was set up (the driver was about to retire) but the speeds were record-breaking.
 The locomotive was 55 008 The Green Howards; it was hauling 10 coaches (343 tons gross), and on the leg from York to London it achieved a timing of 137 min 15 sec.
-This included various signal stops and other enforced speed reductions; the net time is estimated at 115 min 45 sec, an average of 97 mph start to stop.
+This included various signal stops and other enforced speed reductions; the net time is estimated at 115 min 45sec, an average of 97 mph start to stop.
 The train achieved 113 mph on the flat between Darlington and York, 114 mph at Offord and 125 mph whilst descending Stoke Bank.